maudeve-it/STM32-PVD/README.md

 <br>

-This repository contains the source code related to the YouTube video:
+This repository contains the source code related to the YouTube video: https://youtu.be/AHBGlCDGqhE The video shows how to setup and enable the Power Voltage Detector (PVD) feature available in the STM32 microcontrollers, showing critical issues to get a working project.
-The above mentionned video shows how to setup and enable the Power Voltage Detector (PVD) feature available in the STM32 microcontrollers, showing critical issues to get a working project.
+PVD is used here to monitor power source and save system information into an EEPROM in case of a power loss.

 This respository will contain commentary, notes, and errata.